Sheridan College Says its Students Are Rarely Involved in Brampton Brawls

 “With mounting concern in the community and a rise in attention on social media concerning violent incidents occurring in plazas in Brampton, Sheridan is speaking out in response to the wrongful and harmful perception that international students are instigating these senseless acts.”

-Sheridan College did speak up about the issue back in December with a similar statement, saying none of its students were involved in the stick brawl.
+Sheridan College did speak up about the issue last year with a similar statement, saying none of its students were involved in the stick brawl.